 Let us discuss some key differences such as features, price, dashboards, monitoring, the usability of AppDynamics vs Dynatrace is discussed here:

-New Dynatrace which is implemented as version 6.3 acquires Pure Lytic features.
-The optimized stream is set to transfer the information in real-time cases into ElasticSearch for analytic purposes which involves the action of the user, their visits, built with the Kibana dashboard on the exterior part.
-Whereas the AppDynamics launched a tool known as Log Analytics.
-It involves log files and index and its similar to ELK and Splunk.
+New Dynatrace, which is implemented as of version 6.3, acquires Pure Lytic features.
+The optimized stream is set to transfer the information in real-time cases into ElasticSearch for analytic purposes, which involves the user’s action, their visits, built with the Kibana dashboard on the exterior part.
+Whereas AppDynamics launched a tool known as Log Analytics.
+It involves log files and index, and its similar to ELK and Splunk.
 It gathers all the organized, unstructured, structured data which display all the application issues and notify all the errors in real-time.
-It can explore the occurring error and develops a customized column for dashboards and repeated alerts to analyze the impact of application and errors.
+It can explore the occurring error and develop a customized column for dashboards and repeated alerts to analyze application and errors.

 2. User-friendly Dashboard

-In Dynatrace, the enterprise offers two dashboards that have a web-dashboard and local desktop client which is a difficult version of Wintel 2000.
-The web dashboard views the advanced level data which involves the experience of users and their satisfactory level in the app channels of mobile and web.
+In Dynatrace, the enterprise offers two dashboards with a web-dashboard and a local desktop client, a difficult version of Wintel 2000.
+The web dashboard views the advanced level data, which involves users’ experience and their satisfactory level in the app channels of mobile and web.
 It lists the entire process of running jobs.
-If the user captures an error or issues it analyses the affected process to gather more data and the user should edit it into a desktop dashboard.
-Whereas the AppDynamics is not based on Flash dashboard.
+If the user captures an error or issues, it analyses the affected process to gather more data, and the user should edit it into a desktop dashboard.
+Whereas AppDynamics is not based on Flash dashboard.
 But it is not the main requirement for a few enterprises as some components in the dashboard needs fine-tuning.
-The entire details are based on the web dashboard and provide an overview to pull into the required data of the user.
-So according to the requirement, the two dashboards in Dynatrace now became outdated and the requirement to switch between two dashboards is a hassle for few to gather data in different circumstances and the unified user interface is provided by AppDynamics which has all essential component of the flash dashboard.
+The entire details are based on the web dashboard and provide an overview to pull into the user’s required data.
+So according to the requirement, the two dashboards in Dynatrace now became outdated, and the requirement to switch between two dashboards is a hassle for a few to gather data in different circumstances, and the unified user interface is provided by AppDynamics, which has all the essential component of the flash dashboard.

 3. Integration and Plug-ins of the Ecosystem

 The categories displayed in the Dynatrace plugin page include SharePoint, docker, ecosystem, Splunk, Apache Cassandra, Big Data tools, Notification systems like PagerDuty, and JIRA.
-But the design is shortlisted and the library becomes a familiar and fundamental tool.
-The open-platform is offered by AppDynamics for developers and enables them to add suitable plugins and extensions into the global market place which comprises a total of 140 plugins.
-It helps the user to share requests for plugin even if the user finds it difficult to do.
-But now the society will prefer the plugin based on the community which keeps on updating.
+But the design is shortlisted, and the library becomes a familiar and fundamental tool.
+The open-platform is offered by AppDynamics for developers and enables them to add suitable plugins and extensions into the global market place, which comprises a total of 140 plugins.
+It helps the user share requests for the plugin even if they find it difficult to do.
+But now society will prefer the plugin based on the community, which keeps on updating.